Musically Yours

 After high school, Hyter spent three years serving in the army.
 Mr. Hyter rejoined the choir at Centenary.
 He first studied voice under Madam Florence McCleve, and later studied under James Barr.
 He transferred his membership from Centenary to St. Luke's United Methodist Church in 1991, and sang in the choir at St. Luke's.
 In November of 2004, Mr. Hyter was honored with a W.C.
 Handy Heritage Award in a ceremony at the Issac Hayes Food-Music-Passion club in Memphis.

-We thank you for visiting visit these web pages.
+We thank you for visiting these web pages.
 Mr. Hyter passed away in Memphis during the night of April 2nd, 2009.
 He had been dealing with severe health problems during his final months.
 His beloved wife of 47 years, Flora, passed away in November of 2007.
-We have faith that James' death was a true release and that he is rejoined with the love of his life in the company of Jesus our Savior.
-If you would like to send a message to James' daughter, Beverly, you can send a message to me, Jeff, and I will relay it to her.
-Those of you who want to hear that wonderful singing voice again in record may go to the
+We have faith that James' death was a blessed release and that he is rejoined with the love of his life in the company of Jesus our Savior.
+If you would like to send a message to James' daughter, Beverly, you can send a message to Beverly.

 If you would like to read a vintage biography about Mr. Hyter,